jdpolakoff/sampleteach/readme2.md

 ## What does that mean?

 All we're talking about is how JavaScript allows us to share code among objects.
-That's it.
-It's a simple concept with a fancy name.

 ## Why is prototypal inheritance important?